ghapsara/guruhhapsara.dev/src/content/2023-08-27-bff-design-pattern/index.md

 All kinds of frontends will be given the same ways of requesting data and the same attributes of response data regardless of which data they are particularly interested in.

-We don’t expect distinguished ways of communication regardless of which runtime they are on.
+We don’t expect distinguished ways of communication given the runtime they are running on.
 Web browsers, Android, IOS, CLIs, and all other kinds are given the same ways of throwing requests and equivalent structures of response data.
 No variance, no distinguishable, all endpoints are dressing up in the same uniform looking even from any angles.

 Let’s zoom into the server ecosystem for a moment, what are we doing with our servers in the current state of engineering design, we organize them as microservices.